-In the meantime, the prosecutor has already presented her written 34 pages summary, which repeats and stresses furiously all the original accusations.
+In the meantime, the prosecutor has already presented (on June 26) her written 43 pages summary, which repeats and stresses furiously all the original accusations.
 She even claims that the big differences between the translation of the poem that was done by an unqualified policeman and the professional translation presented by the defense prove that the defense’s translation is not reliable!

 Now advocate Gaby Lasky is working on her summaries to disprove all the prosecution’s lies and distortions… It will not be ready before September and the trial will probably not be finished before Dareen will complete her second year of detention on October 11…